Inventory Financing: A Guide for Retailers Across Industries

 What is inventory financing

-Inventory financing is a specialized financial option to help you access funds using unsold inventory as collateral.
+Inventory financing is a specialized alternative financial option to help you access funds using unsold inventory as collateral.
 If you’re rich in product but short on cash, then inventory financing for startups is for you.
 Here, the fund amount is a percentage of the value of your existing inventory, whether it’s raw materials or finished goods.

 By using what you already have to sustain and grow, you can bridge short-term cash flow gaps without dipping into reserves or waiting for sales.
 This way, you can supplement your working capital, boost your liquidity, capitalize on market prospects, or scale operations effectively.

-2 Types of Inventory Financing
+2 Types of inventory financing

 Gain an understanding of inventory financing for startups by unpacking these two main categories:

-This flexible form of inventory financing gives you a fixed amount of credit that you draw upon as needed, but you pay interest only on the amount you’ve used.
+2. Inventory line of credit: This flexible form of inventory financing gives you a fixed amount of credit that you draw upon as needed, but you pay interest only on the amount you’ve used.
 This will particularly suit you if your business has fluctuating inventory needs because you can access the funding repeatedly as long as you pay back the borrowed amount.

 Here are the critical steps to keep in mind when applying for inventory financing: